In 1994–1996, excavations were resumed in the Robinson’s Arch area,

 However, Russell (1980) noted that the location of the structure to the side of Temple Mount rather than on it suggests that the destruction was

-more likely due to the Cyril Quake than Jewish preparations to rebuild the Temple.
+more likely due to one of the 363 CE Cyril Quakes than Jewish preparations to rebuild the Temple.

 However, it may now be understood as having been directly related to the cemetery, and should thus be dated to around the eleventh century CE.